Defence Forces (Ireland): History

-The Defence Forces trace their origins to the Irish Volunteers, founded in 1913.
+The Irish Defence Forces trace their origins to the Irish Volunteers, founded in 1913.
 Their official Irish-language title, Óglaigh na hÉireann, is taken from the equivalent Irish-language title of the Irish Volunteers, as are their cap badge and the buttons worn on ceremonial uniforms (the buttons are still marked with the initials "IV").

 The Irish Volunteers were central to the Easter Rising staged in April 1916.
 After the rising, the Volunteers gave allegiance to the First Dáil, the parliament of the revolutionary Irish Republic.
 At this time, the Volunteers became known as the Irish Republican Army (IRA).
 From 1919 onwards, the IRA waged a guerrilla campaign against British rule in Ireland that is now known as the War of Independence.

 A truce in July 1921 brought hostilities to an end; the Anglo-Irish Treaty was signed on 6 December.
 The Provisional Government was then constituted on 14 January 1922.
-The IRA was divided between those who accepted the decision of the Dáil in ratifying the Treaty and those who did not: consequently, both civil war and re-occupation by the British became possible.
+The IRA was divided between those who accepted the decision of the Dáil to ratify the Treaty and those who did not; consequently, both civil war and re-occupation by the British became possible.
 In February 1922, the pro-treaty IRA became the National Army of the Irish Free State.
 With declining relations between the remaining units of the anti-treaty IRA and the newly recruited pro-treaty National Army, the Irish Civil War broke out on 28 June 1922.
 It ended in victory for the National Army when, on 24 May 1923, the anti-treaty IRA Chief of Staff, Frank Aiken ordered his volunteers to dump arms.

-On 3 August 1923 the new state passed the Defence Forces (Temporary Provisions) Act, raising "an armed force to be called Oglaigh na hEireann [sic] (hereinafter referred to as the Forces) consisting of such number of officers, non-commissioned officers, and men as may from time to time be provided by the Oireachtas the new parliament of the Irish Free State."
+On 3 August 1923, the new state passed the Defence Forces (Temporary Provisions) Act, raising "an armed force to be called Oglaigh na hEireann [sic] (hereinafter referred to as the Forces) consisting of such number of officers, non-commissioned officers, and men as may from time to time be provided by the Oireachtas, the new parliament of the Irish Free State."
 The Forces were established on 1 October 1924.

 The state was officially neutral during World War II but declared an official state of emergency on 2 September 1939, and the Army was mobilised.
-As the Emergency progressed, more and newer equipment was purchased for the rapidly expanding force from Britain and the United States as well as some manufactured at home.
+As the Emergency progressed, more and newer equipment was purchased for the rapidly expanding force from Britain and the United States, as well as some manufactured at home.
 For the duration of the Emergency, Ireland, while formally neutral, tacitly supported the Allies in several ways.
 Allied aircraft were allowed to access the Atlantic Ocean via the Donegal Corridor.
 German military personnel were interned in the Curragh along with the belligerent powers' servicemen, whereas Allied airmen and sailors who crashed in Ireland were very often repatriated, usually by secretly moving them across the border to Northern Ireland.
 G2, the Army's intelligence section, played a vital role in the detection and arrest of German spies, such as Hermann Görtz.